Estimated read time: 6 minutes, 3 seconds

 One thing to consider before deciding on offering an annual subscription is that it’s a more significant commitment for the customer.
 The larger price tag will cause potential customers to spend more time considering the purchase, and this can lead to a longer sales process.

-There are ways your business can work with customers who are wary of committing to an annual subscription.
-For example, you can offer a free trial of your product or service.
+There are ways your company can work with customers who are wary of committing to an annual subscription.
+For example, you can offer an initial free trial of your product or service.
 The free trial allows them to experience your product before they commit to a full year.
-You can also provide special discounts or promotions to help convince customers to sign up.
+As an added incentive, you can also provide special discounts or promotions to help convince your free trials to convert to an annual subscription.

 The Monthly Subscription Advantage